Felicia’s Journey by William Trevor

 James McNeill Whistler 28-August 20, 1995 an exhibition at the National Gallery of Art, Washington, DC, May

-James McNeill Whistler by Richard Dorment, by Margaret F. MacDonald
+James McNeill Whistler by Richard Dorment and Margaret F. MacDonald

-James McNeill Whistler: Beyond the Myth by Ronald Anderson, by Anne Koval
+James McNeill Whistler: Beyond the Myth by Ronald Anderson and Anne Koval

 The Gentle Art of Making Enemies by James McNeill Whistler

 Whistler on Art: Selected Letters and Writings of James McNeill Whistler edited by Nigel Thorp

 Nadar 14-July 9, 1995 an exhibition at the Metropolitan Museum of Art, New York, April